jiaweizzhao/academic-kickstart/content/home/upcomings.md

 +++

-I will start my machine learning research internship at NVIDIA in Feb, 2019.
+1. I will start my machine learning research internship at NVIDIA in May, 2019.

+2. I will be a PhD student at Caltech in 2019 Fall.